Leshan Giant Buddha

-The Leshan Giant Buddha (樂山大佛) is a 71 m tall stone statue, built between 713 and 803 (during the Tang dynasty).
+The Leshan Giant Buddha is a 71 m tall stone statue, built between 712 and 804 AD (during the Tang dynasty).
 It is carved out of a cliff face of Cretaceous red bed sandstones that lies at the confluence of the Min River and Dadu River in the southern part of Sichuan Province in China, near the city of Leshan.
 The stone sculpture faces Mount Emei, with the rivers flowing below its feet.
 It is the largest and tallest stone Buddha statue in the world and it is by far the tallest pre-modern statue in the world.
 It is over 4 km from the Wuyou Temple.

 The Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, has been listed as a UNESCO World Heritage Site since 1996.

 Location

-The Leshan Giant Buddha is located at Lingyun Mountain’s Qifeng Peak.
+The Leshan Giant Buddha is located at Lingyun Mountain's Qifeng Peak.
 Qifeng Peak is located at the junction of the Minjiang River, Qingyi River, and Dadu River.

 Other than the Leshan Giant Buddha, the Danxia Landform also contains abundant history and cultural connotations, such as cliff tombs and cliff dwellings.
 The Mahao Cliff Tombs at the Leshan Giant Buddha scenic area were built in the Han dynasty, indicating ancient residents' living habits.